FDA delays decision on Moderna coronavirus vaccine for adolescents to evaluate myocarditis risk, company says

 The Moderna delays are occurring as Pfizer and its German partner, BioNTech, make rapid inroads with their vaccine into younger age groups.

-The FDA last spring authorized the Pfizer-BioNTech vaccine for adolescents 12 to 15 years old.
+In May, the FDA authorized the Pfizer-BioNTech vaccine for adolescents 12 to 15 years old.
 And on Friday, the agency cleared the vaccine for children 5 to 11, administered in two shots of 10 micrograms.
 That dose is one-third the adolescent and adult dose.
-The vaccine is expected to be available for younger children this week, following a review by immunization advisers to the Centers for Disease Control and Prevention and likely recommendation by CDC Director Rochelle Walensky.
+The vaccine is expected to be available for younger children this week, following a review by immunization advisers to the Centers for Disease Control and Prevention and a likely recommendation by CDC Director Rochelle Walensky.

 In its statement, Moderna said “the safety of vaccine recipients is of paramount importance” and that it is working closely with the FDA.